francbartoli/bootleaf-ogc/README.md

-Bootleaf App!
+Bootleaf OGC!
 ============
-This is an app that implements user modules and WFS searching on top of Bootleaf.
+This is an app is working to support OGC supported servies (WMS, WFS) on top of Bootleaf.

-It also adds user authentication.
+It also adds support for user authentication and modules.

 Layers can be specified as queriable or not.